kenchuks44/Kubernetes-Observability-with-EFK-Stack/README.md

 ![Screenshot (754)](https://github.com/kenchuks44/Kubernetes-Observability-with-EFK-Stack/assets/88329191/54d3b174-698c-4a18-95ab-1f0559c8cc59)

-Logging is crucial in application development.
-We regularly add log lines to our code for future reference, particularly when troubleshooting problems.
-With smaller applications, this can be easily managed by checking logs with kubectl logs command.
-However, as applications grow, particularly in a microservices design with several instances, finding and managing logs becomes difficult.
-Running kubectl logs on many pods for different services is impractical.
-To address this issue, we employ an effective log management system that can quickly retrieve the information we require when problems are encountered.
+When developing applications, logging is essential.
+We frequently include log lines in our code for future use, especially in troubleshooting.
+Finding and maintaining logs gets challenging as applications scale up.
+At this point, it becomes tedious and unrealistic to run kubectl logs on numerous pods for various services.
+In order to solve this challenge, we use a powerful log management system that can promptly obtain the data we need in the event of an issue.

 ## What is EFK?
 EFK stands for Elasticsearch, Fluentd, and Kibana: